 Some contractors will offer an eye-catching rate per hour, but if they are providing you with inexperienced developers, you will end up with non-scalable and low-quality code.
 A sub-par product will cost you much more in the long run, than paying for the best talent available.
-It is possible to find professional outsourcers who source and vet top talent for you at a reasonable software development costs.
+It is possible to find professional outsourcing vendors who source and vet top talent for you at a reasonable costs.

-With upsides and downsides to both sides of the in-house software development vs outsourcing debate, it is a matter of examining your own needs and goals before choosing the path you wish to take.
+With upsides and downsides of both the in-house and outsourcing software development, it is a matter of examining your own needs and goals before choosing the path you wish to take.

-If you plan to compete with the giants of your industry long term and are confident you can assemble a sustainable team to build and tend to your product, in-house development could be the best option.
+If you plan to compete with the giants of your industry for a long term, confidently assemble a sustainable team to build and tend to your product, in-house development could be the best option.

-If you are a startup with a limited budget, a company pushing for a three month MVP or a business that wants to partner with specialized experts, outsourcing to one in the top Vietnam outsourcing companies is most likely the right path for you.
+If you are a startup with a limited budget, a company pushing for a three month MVP or an in-house team that needs to expand with specialized experts, let’s try outsourcing to software companies in Vietnam.

-Outsourcing is growing according to a Deloitte 2016 Global Survey.
+Outsourcing is growing so fast according to Deloitte’s 2016 Global Outsourcing Survey.
 It cites cost-cutting, the ability to focus on core business and capacity issues as the most prevalent reasons to hire a development team outside of their own business structure.

-In-house software development vs outsourcing is ultimately an issue of cost vs quality.
-It is a challenge of finding the right talent at the right price.
-With more and more success stories like Skype and Github coming from outsourced developers, it comes as no surprise that more companies are now going down the path of specialist outsourcing services.
-Please visit software development services fram^ offers or contact via email@example.com.
+It is an increasing challenge of finding the right talent at the right price.
+With more and more success stories like Skype and GitHub coming from outsourcing developers, it comes as no surprise that more companies are now going down the path of outsourcing software development services.